DataResponsibly/we-are-ai/modules/who lives who dies who decides/_posts/2000-04-02-the-trolley-problem.md

 ## The Trolley Problem (30 mins)

-Ethics and technology are two systems that are complex and interrelated in varying ways.
-There is never a simple solution to an ethical issue.
-The trolley problem is one popular approach to model technology ethics.
+There is never a simple solution to an ethical issue: things get even more complicated when people try to model ethics into complex technological systems.
+By way of a popular (albeit simplistic) example, we’re going to explore the Trolley Problem.

 <br>